Dutch join backlash at expensive drugs by making their own

 High prices are not unusual for new rare disease drugs, as companies must recoup development costs from a relatively small group of patients.

-Novartis bought the rights to Lutathera with a US$3.9-billion-euro takeover of French company AAA last year.
+Novartis bought the rights to Lutathera with a US$3.9 billion takeover of French company AAA last year.

 The drug had just been approved by the EMA as a treatment for certain cases of endocrine cancers, which affect one in 27,000 people.
 Although Lutathera is not a cure, it often gives patients several extra years of healthy life.